 Pay can be anywhere from $5 to $60+ per review, from the sites I’ve examined.

 When you’re starting out, don’t be afraid to post reviews on recently published books that you’ve purchased yourself, specifically on sites like Amazon or Goodreads and on your own blog.
+You don't have to stick with just reviews either, book summaries can also be popular.
+You might even branch out and look into writing reviews or summaries as guest posts.

 This will help you to get into the rhythm of things and hone your craft.
 You can often snag new, sale-priced indie books on Kindle for a couple of bucks or less, so this is no great investment.